CODAIT/redrock-v2/README.md

 ### Download RedRock v2 code

-Clone the RedRock v2 Backend code at: <https://github.com/SparkTC/tiara>
+Clone the RedRock v2 Backend code at: <https://github.com/SparkTC/redrock-v2>

 In case you can't access the repo, please contact Luciano Resende for authorization.

 Configure environment variable TIARA_HOME at your shell initialization file with the path to your RedRock v2 directory.
 For example: at your **/home/.profile** add the line: **export TIARA_HOME=/Users/YOURUSERNAME/Projects/tiara**

+Clarifying note: tiara was the repo name during internal developement

 ### Environment Setup